alex-orkuma/cybercog/content/post/2016-03-08-code-sample.md

 <!--more-->

-The following is a code sample using triple backticks ( ``` ) code fencing provided in Hugo.
-This is client side highlighting and does not require any special installation.
+The following is a code sample using triple backticks ( \`\`\` ) code fencing provided in Hugo.
+This is client-side highlighting and does not require any special installation.

 ```javascript
 var num1, num2, sum;